When we began our exploration of localizing development we started with a hypothesis:

-In our first article we frame out the scope of our investigation and explore the current state of affairs.
+In our first article, we frame the scope of our investigation and explore the current state of affairs.
 This article considers how much funding is going directly to domestically registered organizations compared to donor commitments, setting the landscape for the assessment of the barriers to progress.
 We share why we believe localization is important, and why at GDI we’re particularly focused on funding going directly to domestically registered organizations.

-Early in our exploration we discovered that we need to be intentional both about the language we used, and how others understand that language.
+Early in our exploration, we discovered that we need to be intentional both about the language we used, and how others understand that language.
 This brief primer shares GDI’s perspective on the unique meaning of ”localizing” versus “decolonizing”, walks through our process to select language, and explores how we will be using language throughout the series.

 Confirming that donors were not meeting stated commitments, we move to consider why progress seems so difficult.
 Based on our research, we identify several recurring themes.
-This article breaks these obstacles down into demand side barriers which restrict the ability of domestically registered organizations to receive funding, and supply side barriers, which keep donors from meeting their localization goals.
+This article breaks these obstacles down into demand-side barriers which restrict the ability of domestically registered organizations to receive funding, and supply-side barriers, which keep donors from meeting their localization goals.

 Based on the barriers we identified, this article begins to explore specific and practical solutions.
-We start with solutions for challenges confronting domestically registered organizations, highlighting six ideas on how to address subscale operating infrastructures, and a smaller pool of technically specialized staff compared to expansiveness of localization goals.
+We start with solutions for challenges confronting domestically registered organizations, highlighting six ideas on how to address subscale operating infrastructures, and a smaller pool of technically specialized staff compared to the expansiveness of localization goals.
 We also use a market assessment of the NGO space in Kenya to give a practical context to what is required.

-Finally we had the opportunity to consider pathways to address barriers donors face to localizing funding.
+We had the opportunity to consider pathways to address barriers donors face to localizing funding.
 We discuss solutions to address donor risk appetite, transaction size mis-match, and lack of visibility into domestic NGO organizations and ecosystems.
 Wrapping up the series, we consider where GDI will go from here, and have invited others to join us.

 Join the Conversation

-Throughout this process we learned from others, and enjoyed hearing feedback and reflections on the ideas we presented.
-We encourage our colleagues to continue to participate in this dialogue, and invite you to share your own experiences and ideas as we further refine our work together.
+Throughout this process, we learned from others and enjoyed hearing feedback and reflections on the ideas we presented.
+We encourage our colleagues to continue to participate in this dialogue and invite you to share your own experiences and ideas as we further refine our work together.
 Please reach out to us at email@example.com.